praxis collip

 Both are waiting for the other, and both feel helpless at the same time.

-What partners say to each other is often not feelings — but interpretations.
+what couples say to each other is often not feelings — but interpretations.

 The same applies to wishes.